How and where you use a layer depends on the type of layer and what you need to do with it. The following are examples:

 This setting can be changed on the item page Settings tab by checking the Allow others to export to different formats check box under Export Data.

-When you export from a hosted feature layer or one of its sublayers, ArcGIS Enterprise creates one of the following items on the My Content tab of the Content page, depending on what you choose to export:
+When you export from a hosted feature layer, ArcGIS Enterprise creates one of the following items on the My Content tab of the Content page:

 - Microsoft Excel files—When you export from a point layer, latitude and longitude values for the points are exported to the Excel file.
 When you export a line or polygon layer, only nonspatial attributes are exported.